chrisf1337/personal-site/content/posts/programming-glossary.md

 - <a name="client"></a> client: A computer (or, depending on the context, a program) that requests data from a [server](#server).

+- <a name="commit"></a> commit: In Git, a logical collection of changes that can be annotated with a message to describe what the changes are and the reasoning behind them.
+The commit is the main object that Git allows you to manipulate---you can reorder commits, change their contents, move them between branches, and more.

 # <a name="D"></a> D
 - <a name="directory"></a> directory: A grouping of files on the filesystem.
 Synonymous with *folder*.
 By placing files and other directories into directories, we form a hierarchy of files on